wagtail/wagtail/docs/reference/contrib/modeladmin/migrating_to_snippets.md

 - `ModelAdmin.search_handler_class`

   When searching snippets, Wagtail's default search backend is used.
-To use a different backend, the {attr}`~SnippetViewSet.search_backend_name` attribute can be overridden.
+To use a different backend, the {attr}`~wagtail.admin.viewsets.model.ModelViewSet.search_backend_name` attribute can be overridden.
 If the attribute is set to `None`, the search uses the Django ORM instead.

   As the `search_handler_class` attribute is not supported in snippets, the `ModelAdmin.extra_search_kwargs` attribute is also not supported.